How to Improve Project Prioritization

 • Collecting new project requests.

-• Sending automated updates to a requester when the project is approved or rejecting.
+• Sending automated updates to a requester when the project is approved or rejected.

 • Creating a new project site for approved requests.